 Gold found in the ground was called “kra sika,” soul’s gold.

-This makes me wonder about the story of gold on this planet and the theme of this blog: returning the gold to the earth.
 Think of all the legends about the golden ring trying to find its way back to its true owner, the earth.

 I see the gold as women’s medicine that has been lost, forgotten or disappeared from the earth.
 Has indeed the Goddess Nyame suffered a similar fate?
 Have we forgotten that we too are golden since we are all a part of Nyame’s soul?
 This is not gender or species specific.
 This is everyone and everything that is alive.
 We are all a part of the whole of the Goddess.
 Part of returning the gold to the earth is returning Nyame to the consciousness of the earth and recovering the preciousness of our souls by restoring our relationships to the luminous life energy.